bitPogo/kmock/docs/src/howto/advanced.md

 However it requires boilerplate code done by you.
 However, Relaxation of methods which return `Unit` is build-in feature, so do not worry about it.
 You only need to switch `relaxUnitFun` to `true` and be done with it.

+Similar things apply for Build-In methods, if they are enabled.
+They will fallback to their parents Build-In methods if no return value is set for them.

 To get full Relaxation support you need to implement a relaxer function and annotate it properly:
 ```kotlin
 @Relaxer